Management options for IBS

 Management strategies for IBS may include lifestyle and dietary changes, over-the-counter medications, and prescription medications.1,2 Successful management of IBS involves an individualized treatment approach by working closely with patients over time to better understand the patients’ characteristic symptoms and needs, provide education, and identify the most suitable treatment plan together.1-3 Below are some key steps that may help guide effective long-term management of IBS.

-Patient Education AND Shared Decision Making
+Patient Education AND Shared Decision-Making

 The overall goal should be to develop a mutually agreeable management plan with realistic expectations.4 Encourage patients to lead discussions through patient-centered interviewing regarding their experiences, worries, preferences, and expectations.